MikeShi42/41Inc/README.md

   for our project, it won't conflict with your FooBar installations with your other projects.
 2. `virtualenv --version` to check out if virtual env was installed successfully.
-Should print out `12.0.7`
+Should print out something like `15.0.1`
 2. Make sure you're currently in the `41Inc` directory.
 Your current path should look like `~/Projects/41Inc`.
 3. `virtualenv venv`